GDRhodes/Ryan_CaseFile/ryan_case_file_synthesis.md

 From November through January, the Nienke relationship and Ryan's broader functioning moved in opposite directions.
 Nienke's life expanded outward through parents, NYC, the Southwest, Europe, and Hawaii.
 Ryan's world contracted: less dancing, less gym, more sleep, fewer routines, lower energy, more isolation, declining invitations, and minimizing concern from friends.
 Nienke's communication dropped sharply by message count, but by January the initiation pattern reversed completely: Ryan initiated zero active conversation days while Nienke initiated all of them.
 She did not disappear when he stopped being useful for rides.

 The late January suicide window is the most significant concrete transition.
-Around January 25-26, Nienke confronted Ryan about ignoring her and asked whether he still wanted to be friends.
-Ryan said he was feeling exceptionally down, needed time alone, and that she had done nothing wrong.
+Around January 25-26, Nienke challenged Ryan's non-responsiveness as hurtful and unlike communication between friends, and raised the possibility that he no longer wanted the friendship.
+Ryan apologized for being unresponsive, said he was feeling exceptionally down, needed time alone, and said she had done nothing wrong.
 Around the same period, the Amazon history shows purchase of the rope later associated with his death.
 That timing is important, but it does not establish that Nienke caused the purchase or the suicide.
 It more defensibly suggests that by late January, the depressive withdrawal may have moved into concrete preparation.

 By February, several people were trying to reach Ryan: Nienke, Olivia, Brad, Aaron, John, Charlie, Joe, Lucas, and others.
 Brad and John explicitly questioned whether Ryan was really okay.
 Joe and Lucas, Ryan's neighbors, reportedly observed that from December through February Ryan did not seem to be taking good care of himself, sometimes appeared not to be showering, and came over almost daily simply to hang out.
 They cooked extra food because they were concerned he might not be eating properly.
 At the same time, Ryan still engaged in ordinary future-oriented acts: paying toward the upcoming bowling competition season, calculating his bowling-fee share on his phone, and apparently having dinner plans for the following week.
 Those acts complicate the picture but do not negate the rope evidence.
 Ryan increasingly minimized his condition as tiredness or busyness.
 His browsing history in the final weeks included death prediction, clairvoyance/paranormal concepts, psychiatric terms, and quantum immortality, but those searches do not prove belief or intent by themselves.
 The final known text was reportedly to Drew around 9 PM on February 15, 2025.